it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-reduce-Number-of-elements-of-the-Array-Sum-more-10/README.md

 ### ECMAScript 6 (ES6+).
 The JavaScript Array Object.
 The Arrays of methods.
 The reduce() Array's Method.
 Destructuring assignment
 ***

-### The Number of elements of the Array that must be added so that their the Sum is more than 10
+### Finding the Number of the Array elements must be added that so their sum is more than 10

 **Task description:**